Close Menu

 Table of Contents

-SaaS spending has become one of the most dynamic and fast-growing areas of enterprise IT budgets.
-In fact, companies now spend an average of $49M annually on SaaS tools, according to the 2025 SaaS Management Index.
+SaaS spend management has become a critical practice for organizations as the cost of SaaS grows.
+According to Zylo’s 2025 SaaS Management Index, the average company spends an average of $49M annually on SaaS.
 And the growth shows no signs of slowing—Gartner projects a 19.2% increase in global SaaS spending in 2025, reaching $299 billion.

 What Is SaaS Spend Management?